OverlordAkise/website-sources/luctus_wiki/docs/glua/efficient_net_writetable.md

 # Efficiently network tables

-Many people invent their own networking mini-library to be able to send a big amount of data via net messages.
+The net library has a `net.WriteTable` function that is able to send any data you throw at it.
+This is quite unoptimized.

-You don't need this though.
-In my 4 years of LUA experience I never have reached the 64kb limit with a net message.
+Side Note: In my over 5 years of LUA experience I never have reached the 64kb limit with a net message.

-Instead of writing a C-like networking wrapper you could compress big tables and send them as pure data.
+Instead of writing a multi-net.WriteInt function or a C-like networking wrapper you could compress big tables and send them as pure data with `net.WriteData`.

+This would change the process from `net.WriteTable` to: Convert the table to JSON, compress it and send it via `net.WriteData`.
-This means: To efficiently send tables via net messages simply convert it to json and compress it.
-This method requires a bit more CPU but it allows you to "ignore" the limit on net-messages sizes.
+This method requires a bit more CPU but it allows you to nearly "ignore" the limit on net-message sizes.

-Let's show an example.
+## Example code

 Normally you would do the following: